KohaILS/koha-manual-zh-cn/source/patrons.rst

    |image407|

 -  The fields that appear on the patron add form can be controlled by editing the :ref:`BorrowerUnwantedField` system preference.

+-  Required fields are defined in the :ref:`BorrowerMandatoryField` system preference

--  First enter the identifying information regarding your patron
+-  First, enter the identifying information regarding your patron

    |image408|

-   -  Required fields are defined in the :ref:`BorrowerMandatoryField` system preference

-   -  Salutation is populated by the :ref:`BorrowersTitles` system preference
+   -  'Salutation' is populated by the :ref:`BorrowersTitles` system preference

    -  **Note**